TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingGetText/Index.rst

 As you can see, the base syntax is a keyword, then a colon (`:`) and then some values that makes with regards to the chosen keyword.
-Although such a tool may appear to be a function, it is not considered one as it is entirely define on the left side of the assignment and is thus not a property of any given TypoScript object.
+Although such a tool may appear to be a function, it is not considered one as it is entirely defined on the right side of the assignment and is thus not a property of any given TypoScript object.

 This is just a very quick overview.
 As usual, the :ref:`TypoScript Reference <t3tsref:data-type-gettext>`